 Sometimes, it makes more sense to outsource your label printing.
 If you need large quantities of serialized labels for a new product line or require specialty materials that are tricky to handle in-house, a professional labeling service can be a lifesaver.
 Companies like OrderBarcodes.com let you order pre-printed labels for almost any need, including UPC, GTIN-14, and custom designs.
 This approach ensures high-quality, scannable labels every time, freeing up your team to focus on other tasks.
 For major rollouts or businesses that want to guarantee consistency across hundreds of stores, using a professional service is often the most efficient and reliable path forward.

-Key Equipment Manufacturers and What to Expect on Cost
+Top Equipment Brands and What They Cost

 If you decide that printing labels in-house offers the flexibility you need, your next step is to invest in the right equipment.
 You’ll need a barcode printer, scanners, and the labels themselves.
 Printers typically come in two main types: Direct Thermal, which is great for short-term use like shipping labels, and Thermal Transfer, which uses a ribbon to create a more durable image for long-term inventory and asset tracking.
 Companies like Barcode Factory offer a wide range of printers and label stock.
 The initial investment can vary, but it gives you complete control over your labeling process, which can be a major advantage for managing day-to-day operations.